rasikabaskaran/MicroserviceA/README.md

 2. **Start the Microservice Server**: Run the server script by executing the following command: python3 server.py

-3. **Send Request**: In a separate terminal window, run the client script and specify the command and parameters as follows: python3 main_program.py
+3. **Send Request**: In a separate terminal window, run the main program script and specify the command and parameters as follows: python3 main_program.py

    **Convert Time with Specific Format**: Use the following command format: